Nijin-P-S/Nijin-P-S/README.md

 Hi there 👋

-🔭 I’m currently working as Assistant System Engineer at TCS

 🌱 I’m constantly learning new things in backend development

 👯 I’m looking to collaborate on solving technically complex problems